 2 hrs lecture, 3 hrs lab (GR or P/NP).
 Recommended Preparation: SPAN 2A.
 Course is conducted entirely in Spanish.
-Acceptable for credit: UC/CSU

 Intermediate Spanish composition: Writing in Spanish, including writing strategies as well as recognition and self-correction of errors.
-1105.00

 SPAN 22A, Spanish for Bilingual Speakers I